knpuniversity/rest/knpu/episode1/error-404-json.rst

 ----------------

 First, what should we do?... anyone?
 Bueller?
 You know, write a test!
+Copy the GET scenario, but use a fake programmer name.

 .. code-block:: gherkin